slarmoo/.github/profile/simon/simon-react/simon-react.md

   ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it includes the bundling of your React application.

-- Update your `start up` repository README.md to record and reflect on what you learned.
+- Update your `startup` repository README.md to record, what you modified and added with this deliverable.
+Also update your notes.md to record what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).
 - Submit the URL to your production environment for grading using the Canvas assignment page.